Hymn (album): Release

 On 17 May 2017, Sarah re-launched a community forum for fans after several years of absence, in which the album's title was announced, along the caption "Fall 2018", stating a possible release date.
 The forum also works as a source of exclusive content, album news and behind-the-scenes, specially for their members.
-On 20 August 2018, the Brazilian journal Gazeta do Povo published an interview of Brightman, were it stated that the album would be released in the month of October.
+On 20 August 2018, the Brazilian journal Gazeta do Povo published an interview of Brightman, where it stated that the album would be released in the month of October.
 Nevertheless, it was later confirmed that the album release would be on 9 November 2018 in CD and digital download format, as well as on vinyl.
-On 17 September, the album cover and its tracklist was announced along with the re-launch of the web-page.
+On 17 September, the album cover and its tracklist was announced along with the re-launch of the webpage.

 Promotion

-The promotion campaign of the album started on 26 September in New York City where Brightman made an interview with Build series.
-Additional interviews were made with ABC action news, and actress Bonnie Laufer Krebs.
+The promotion campaign of the album started on 26 September in New York City, where Brightman made an interview with Build series.
+Additional interviews were made with ABC action news and actress Bonnie Laufer Krebs.

 World tour

 On 6 August 2018, Brightman announced her return to the South American continent after five years, along with her promotional tour Hymn: Sarah Brightman In Concert.
 The concert tour includes dates in Brazil, Chile and Argentina in the months of November and December.
 A second date had to be added in Buenos Aires due to overwhelming demand.
-On 17 September, along the official announcement of the release-date of the album, the north-American tour dates of the tour were announced as well.
-On 12 November, with the official release of 'Miracle', it was announced on her official Instagram that the tour would include Japan in April 2019.
+On 17 September, along the official announcement of the release date of the album, the North American tour dates of the tour were announced as well.
+On 12 November, with the official release of "Miracle", it was announced on her official Instagram that the tour would include Japan in April 2019.